 VI.E.2.
-Teamwork

-Fellows must care for patients in an environment that maximizes communication and promotes safe, interprofessional, team-based care in the subspecialty and larger health system.
-(Core)

-VI.E.2.a)

-Contributors to effective interprofessional teams include consulting physicians, psychologists, psychiatric nurses, social workers, and other professional and paraprofessional mental health personnel involved in the evaluation and treatment of patients.
-(Detail)

-Background and Intent: Effective programs will have a structure that promotes safe, interprofessional, team-based care.
-Optimal patient safety occurs in the setting of a coordinated interprofessional learning and working environment.
+Teamwork Fellows must care for patients in an environment that maximizes communication and promotes safe, interprofessional, team-based care in the subspecialty and larger health system. ^(Core) VI.E.2.a) Contributors to effective interprofessional teams include consulting physicians, psychologists, psychiatric nurses, social workers, and other professional and paraprofessional mental healthbehavioral health or addiction personnel involved in the evaluation and treatment of patients. ^(Detail) interprofe nd and Intent: Effective programs will have a structure that promotes safe, ssional, team-based care.
+Optimal patient safety occurs in the setting of a ed interprofessional learning and working environment.
 VI.E.3.
-Transitions of Care

-VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core)

-VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety.
-(Core)

-VI.E.3.c) Programs must ensure that fellows are competent in

-communicating with team members in the hand-off process.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety. ^(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process.

-(Outcome)

 VI.F.
-Clinical Experience and Education

-Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
+Clinical Experience and Education Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.